ROYAL NAVY HARBOUR DEFENCES - OBAN

 In the 1930s, Admiralty policy was that important harbours should be progressively defended by fixed anti-submarine defences consisting of one or more indicator loops.
 Loops took a fair while to survey, plan and lay and this lead time was thought necessary.
 If hostilities arose, the plan was that the Royal Navy would then lay harbour defence Asdics (HDAs) and controlled mines.
 However, it became apparent that the cost of repairing and maintaining existing loops was becoming prohibitive so the laying of more loops had to wait until conflict occurred.
 By 1938, the possibility of conflict with Germany was most likely so loop laying was stepped up.
 By 24th August 1938, four ports were protected (Portsmouth, Portland, Plymouth and Firth of Forth) with the Straits of Dover being added in Autumn 1939.
 Two others - at Penang and Singapore - were also under RN control.
 Others, such as Falmouth, Berehaven, Queenstown, St George's Channel, North Channel and Tynemouth were planned for 1940-41 as well as overseas loops at Singapore, Alexandria and Malta.
 No loop station was planned for Oban Bay.

 In early 1940, with the imminent fall of France and the threat of invasion, many emergency coast batteries and harbour defence stations were constructed.
 On the 6th February 1940, the Admiralty decided that Oban Bay should be used as an additional naval base to the Kyle of Lochalsh, which was the gathering point for convoy ships but could not provide the facilities that Oban could.
 The role of the navy was to protect and administer the harbour and surrounding waters, to accommodate merchant ships in the anchorage and organise the sailing of the convoys to join with larger convoys to the USA, Russia and elsewhere.
 The naval detachment at Oban grew as France fell and more and more convoys were rerouted from the English Channel and South Ireland to the waters between Northern Island and Scotland.
 The loss of the Irish ports was greatly felt.
+So the loops were finally laid at Oban.

 The USN set up about a dozen 'loop receiving stations' on the East Coast, Panama and San Francisco.
 The Royal Australian Navy installed indicator loops at a dozen sites around Australia and Port Moresby from 1939 to 1942.
 Loops were also installed by the RNZN at Auckland Harbour in 1942, and by the RCN at Saint John, Digby and Prince Rupert (Canada) from 1942 onwards.